Kitchen and Other Stories

 • 1 tablespoon Mustard oil

-• 20 gms Ginger
+• 20 g Ginger

 Instructions

-• Wash the pumpkin thoroughly, slice it into wedges, and cut it into bite-sized cubes.
+• Wash the pumpkin thoroughly.
+Slice it into wedges, and cut it into bite-sized cubes.

 • Peel and julienne (cut into strips) the ginger.
 Slice the chilli if you are using it.